 - Be an ordained member of the clergy in good standing for at least five years and be endorsed for chaplaincy by a recognized religious denomination.

 - Show forth compassion, understanding, and love and easily relate to others.

 - Be willing and available to respond to any situation where a chaplain’s presence is needed and requested.

-- Never have been convicted of a criminal offense, nor offenses involving moral turpitude (minor traffic violations are excluded).
+- Never been convicted of a criminal offense involving moral turpitude.